meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 - testing
 - monkey patching
 ---
-This post will go into a little of the background on why I created [lagom][website-lagom], an auto-wiring dependency injection container.
+This post will go into a little into why I created [lagom][website-lagom], an auto-wiring dependency injection container.
 Dependency injection is not something as commonly used in python as it is in some other languages (especially statically typed languages).
+This is a bit of a shame as it is a powerful technique which helps with building loosely coupled but cohesive code.

-I'll save writing why I think dependency injection is great, even in python, for a later blog post.
+I'll save writing more on why I think dependency injection is great, even in python, for a later blog post.
 However, as types seem to be becoming more popular in python, I wanted to explore dependency injection combined with explicit typing and designed a container with three main goals in mind: